Mítica Books

 Couldn't load pickup availability

-Mische lost everything when she was forcibly transformed into a vampire - her home, her humanity, and most devastating of all, the love of the sun god to whom she had dedicated her life.
-Now, sentenced to death for murdering the vampire prince who transformed her, redemption seems impossible.
+Mische lost everything when she was forcibly transformed into a vampire—her home, her humanity, and, most devastating of all, the love of the sun god to whom she had dedicated her life.
+Now, condemned to death for murdering the vampire prince who transformed her, redemption seems impossible.

 But when Mische is saved by Asar, the bastard prince of the House of Shadows with a past as brutal as his scars, she is forced into a mission worse than execution: a journey to the underworld to resurrect the god of death himself.

-However, Mische's punishment may be the key to her salvation.
-In a secret meeting, her sun god orders her to help Asar in his mission, but to betray him... by killing the god of death.
+However, Mische's punishment may be the key to his salvation.
+In a secret meeting, his sun god orders him to help Asar on his mission, but he betrays him... by killing the god of death.

 Mische and Asar must navigate the treacherous path to the underworld, facing trials, beasts, and the vengeful ghosts of their pasts.
-But most dangerous of all is the seductive call of darkness—and her forbidden attraction to Asar, a growing bond that risks invoking the wrath of the gods.
+But most dangerous of all is the seductive call of darkness—and its forbidden attraction to Asar, a growing connection that risks invoking the wrath of the gods.

-As her betrayal draws near, the underworld closes in and the angry gods grow restless.
+As her betrayal draws near, the underworld closes in and the wrathful gods grow restless.
 Mische will be forced to choose between the redemption of the sun or the damnation of darkness.

 Author: Carissa Broadbent